YogeshAryal/basic_solidity_project_hardcode_sample/README.md

 yarn add solcjs
 ```

-Installed ganache to deploy and build environment
+Installed ganache suite to deploy and build environment
 https://trufflesuite.com/ganache/

 > RPC url stands for the connection node that somebody is calling